learn-co-students/objc-FourSquare-001/README.md

 * Check out SVProgress HUD.
 Optimally, you'll show a ProgressHUD as soon as your API call begins and dismiss the HUD after the call completes.
 You can install SVProgressHUD via CocoaPods.

-* Check out `CLLocation` and [check this tutorial out](http://www.appcoda.com/how-to-get-current-location-iphone-user/)!
+* Check out `CLLocation` and [check this StackOverflow out to see how to implement current location in iOS8](http://stackoverflow.com/questions/26134641/how-to-get-current-location-lat-long-in-ios-8)!
 Get the user's current location instead of asking them for one.
 This is outside of the scope of our regular lessons, but it may come in handy someday!

 ###Location
 ```objc